 Victoria is a small state densely packed with diverse landscapes, quality cafes and restaurants, and a vibrant local food scene.
 For this reason, jetsetting from Melbourne to Sydney is like eating the bread off a sandwich without enjoying all the good stuff in between.
-It’s just not right.
+You’d really miss out.

 Exploring it all needn’t be expensive.
 Hire a camper van, hit the road, and linger in your favorite places without breaking your budget.
 To help you, I’ve compiled a list of some of the best beach camping Victoria has on the Melbourne to Sydney drive.

-From north to south we start at Mallacoota near the NSW border and end at Mornington Peninsula just south of Melbourne.
+The list starts at Mallacoota in the north and ends at Mornington Peninsula just south of Melbourne.

 The Shady Gully Caravan Park is not on the water, but it is surrounded by the Croajingolong National Park, is uncrowded, and is a bird lover’s treat.